jdomainapp/jda/examples/courseman/ReadMe.md

 </modules>
 ```

-Refer to the ReadMe file in the example project for details.
+Refer to the [msa/ReadMe.md](msa/ReadMe.md) file in the example project for details.

 ## Example: mdsa (`jda-eg-coursemanmdsa`)
 This example project extends `jda-eg-coursemanmsa` to formally support micro-domain service architecture and its software development method.